BSEd Elementary Education

 - ELED 454: Methods of Teaching Social Studies and Integrating Fine Arts in the Elementary Classroom (3 credits)

-- ELED 459: Research and Assessment in Elementary Education (3 credits)
+- ELED 459: Researching Problems of Practice in Elementary Education (3 credits)

 - ELED 480: Practicum in Elementary Education (3 credits)